mufkuw/m-paperless/docs/advanced_usage.md

 ### OpenID Connect and social authentication

-Version 2.5.0 of Paperless-ngx added support for integrating other authentication systems via the [django-allauth](https://github.com/pennersr/django-allauth) package.
+Version 2.5.0 of M-Paperless added support for integrating other authentication systems via the [django-allauth](https://github.com/pennersr/django-allauth) package.
 Once set up, users can either log in or (optionally) sign up using any third party systems you integrate.
 See the relevant [configuration settings](configuration.md#PAPERLESS_SOCIALACCOUNT_PROVIDERS) and [django-allauth docs](https://docs.allauth.org/en/latest/socialaccount/configuration.html) for more information.

-To associate an existing Paperless-ngx account with a social account, first login with your regular credentials and then choose "My Profile" from the user dropdown in the app and you will see options to connect social account(s).
+To associate an existing M-Paperless account with a social account, first login with your regular credentials and then choose "My Profile" from the user dropdown in the app and you will see options to connect social account(s).
 If enabled, signup options will be available on the login page.